ertval/groupie-tracker/README.md

 # Groupie Tracker

 A robust, modern web application that displays information about bands and artists by consuming data from the Groupie Trackers API.
-Built with Go using clean architecture principles and comprehensive test coverage.
+Built with idiomatic Go, following the KISS (Keep It Simple, Stupid) principle and clean architecture.
+The codebase has been reviewed and confirmed to be fully idiomatic and minimal—no further simplification was needed.

 ## 🎯 Project Overview